 This mortgage is a contract between the lender and the borrower, at the lender’s risk.
-If the borrower fails to make payment, the lender can repossess your home.
+If the borrower fails to make payments, the lender can repossess your home.
 This mortgage is not insured by any federally insured program.
 However, it may be insured by a private mortgage insurance program.
 Conventional mortgages typically require larger down payments than FHA or VA loans.

 The Veterans Administration (VA) will guarantee the mortgages offered by private lenders to qualified borrowers of the armed forces, active military personnel, veterans, or their widows.
 In some cases no down payment is required with this type of loan.